 Caveman B: Yeah…

 While it may not have turned out exactly like that, transactions were direct and immediate, and generally remained that way for thousands of years.
-However, the use of credit cards, particularly for transactions when the merchant and the customer are not physically in the same place, means that any caveman or cavewoman can claim to be Grunk the Hairless and cheat Blort the Stick Sharpener out of a fancy new pointy-stick.
+However, the use of credit cards, particularly for transactions when the ecommerce merchant account providers and the customer are not physically in the same place, means that any caveman or cavewoman can claim to be Grunk the Hairless and cheat Blort the Stick Sharpener out of a fancy new pointy-stick.
 It is important for merchants to be familiar with the types of fraud that are the most likely to occur and to stay informed about related changes and trends.
-If you are operating a business that is considered to be high risk, you may be in an industry that has a particularly high rate of fraud , to begin with, so the consequences could be even more severe.
+If you are operating a business that is considered to be high risk, such as those needing high risk merchant accounts, you may be in an industry that has a particularly high rate of fraud , to begin with, so the consequences could be even more severe.

 Let’s take a look at the three general categories of credit card fraud that are currently most prevalent.